alexcabrera/electron-react-cjsx-sass-boilerplate/README.md

 This repository is intended to act as scaffolding for Electron applications built on React and authored using CoffeeScript and Sass.
 CJSX, a CoffeeScript-friendly variant of JSX, is used for defining components.

 The project draws heavily from  [Electron-React-Boilerplate](https://github.com/airtoxin/Electron-React-Boilerplate) by [Ryoji Ishii](https://github.com/airtoxin).
-JavaScript files have been converted into CoffeeScript and the Browserify task runs through a [coffee-reactify](https://github.com/jsdf/coffee-reactify) transform and the directory layout has been modified to provide a little more structure for new projects.
+JavaScript files have been converted into CoffeeScript and the Browserify task runs through a [coffee-reactify](https://github.com/jsdf/coffee-reactify) transform.
+The directory layout has been modified to provide a little more structure for new projects.

 ## Getting Started